allekok/xdr-qadri/site/image/portraits/README.md

-Source of the original Bitmap files (.png): kheladarzi.ir
+Source of the original PNG files (.png): kheladarzi.ir
 Converted to vectors with Inkscape.